Using iterated local alignment to aggregate trajectory data into a traffic flow map: Local alignment of route segments for flow aggregation

-Node snapping is focused near the boundary points of the flow linestrings.
-So it does not address misalignments far from the boundary points.
-Moreover there remain some linestrings which do indeed intersect but whose intersection is not correctly computed by \code{ST\_OVERLINE\_PLANR}.
-The solution to both of these problems is the explicit addition of the missing intersection nodes to these linestrings.
+Node snapping is focused near the boundary points of the flow linestrings, so it does not address misalignments far from the boundary points.
+Moreover there remain some linestrings whose intersection is not correctly computed by \code{ST\_OVERLINE\_PLANR}.
+The solution to both of these problems is the explicit addition of the missing intersection nodes to these linestring, and then split these linestrings into simple linestring segments at these added nodes.
+This is known as node splitting.
+The inputs to Algorithm~\ref{alg:st-splitnode} (\code{ST\_SPLITNODE)} are the flow linestrings $\mathcal{F}$ and the node splitting type $S$.
+Our method deploys for $S=$ ``subdivision'' \code{to\_spatial\_subdivision} in the \pkg{sfnetworks} package \citep{sfnetworks}, and for $S=$ ``unary'' \code{geos\_unary\_union} in the \pkg{geos} package \citep{geos}.
+The first option tends to find fewer intersection nodes and is similar to the intersection computation performed by \code{ST\_OVERLINE\_PLANR}.
+The second option finds more missing intersection nodes, and leads to more comprehensive flow aggregation.